 Instagram algorithms work throughout the app to recommend content to users — which makes them some of your best tools for reaching a new audience.
 Some of the most powerful signals the algorithms use involve the engagement your content gets and how big your account is.
 So, as long as you focus on creating the best content you can and interacting with Instagram users at every chance you get, the algorithms will be really friendly towards you.

-Now that you know how the Instagram algorithms work, want to find out how much you can make on the platform?
-Use our free Instagram Money Calculator to estimate your earning potential.
+Now that you know how the Instagram algorithms work, want to find out how you can make money through the platform?
+Get our free Short-Form Monetization Mini-Report to learn more.

 FAQ